History-Kiwanis Club of Forest City-London

 Kiwanis was defined as "an organization for men" in the constitution adopted in 1924.
 In 1987, after several years of debate and growing support, women’s membership received overwhelming approval.

-The President of Kiwanis International for the 2014-2015 club year is our own Dr. John Button, a member of the Kiwanis Club of Ridgetown, Ontario.
+The President of Kiwanis International for the 2014-2015 club year was the late Dr. John Button,who was a member of the nearby Kiwanis Club of Ridgetown, Ontario.

-The Governor of the Eastern Canada and the Caribbean District of Kiwanis for the 2014-2015 club year is Serge Viau, a member of the Kiwanis Club of Lakeshore, Sault Ste.
-Marie, Ontario.
+The Governor of the Eastern Canada and the Caribbean District of Kiwanis for the 2019-2020 club year is Robert Spellen from the Kiwanis Club of Aruba.
+The District Governor for the 2020-2021 club year will be Dr. Delores Lewis from the Kiwanis Club of Barbados Central.